SQream/sqream_docs/reference/sql/sql_statements/wlm_commands/subscribe_service.rst

 ``SUBSCRIBE_SERVICE`` subscribes a worker to a service queue for the duration of the connected session.

+.. note:: If you haven't already, read the :ref:`Workload manager guide<workload_manager>`.

 See also :ref:`unsubscribe_service`, :ref:`show_subscribed_instances`.

 Permissions